PspExitThread/Kernel-Tools/README.md

-### This version has been deprecated and is no longer in development, so stay tuned for a new version
+# This version has been deprecated and is no longer in development, so stay tuned for a new version

+## This version is deprecated, so go here

 https://github.com/PspExitThread/SKT64